AuBousquet/pgrouting/doc/contraction/contraction-family.rst

   * There are no incoming edges and has at least one outgoing edge.

-When the conditions are true then the `Operation: Dead End Contraction`_ can be done.
+When the conditions are true then the `Operation: dead-end contraction`_ can be done.

-Dead end vertex on undirected graph
+Dead-end vertex on undirected graph
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-- The green nodes are `dead end`_ nodes
+- The green nodes are `Dead-end definition`_ nodes
 - The blue nodes have an unlimited number of edges.

 .. graphviz::